nils247207/biol217a/readme.md

 ## TODo

--avarage nt identity for classification
+- avarage nt identity for classification
+- add versions of all programs